Blaise-Shyaka/momo-expenses-langraph-ai-agent/README.md

 # momo-expenses-langraph-ai-agent

-This is an AI-assistant that lets you initiate payments and log expenses using natural language or voice.
+This is an AI-assistant that lets you log expenses using natural language or voice.
-It's integrated with [MoMo API](https://momodeveloper.mtn.com/) and could support other modes of payments in the future.
-It would understand commands like "Pay 30k for my internet bill" or "How much did I spend on fuel in the past month?".

 Chat interactions are triggered from an MCP client built with copilot-kit, communicating with an MCP server that orchestrates tool calls via Gemini-powered LangGraph.